-I haven’t returned to the subject of public places in awhile, but a recently published list is begging to be shared.
+I haven’t returned to the subject of public places in awhile, but a

-Planetizen released their updated compilation of the Top 100 Public Places in the U.S. and Canada.
-I love travel for many reasons, but this list has me particularly eager to hit the road.
-Take a look at the list.
-I expect you’ll be equally motivated.
+100 Public Places in the U.S. and Canada.
+I love travel for many reasons, but this list

 I know people who have made it a goal to visit all fifty states.
 Indeed, I’ve thought about it.
-But states are defined by boundaries that were often arbitrary and capricious.
-Public places seem so much more organic and in tune with the human condition.
-And therefore worthy of being visited.
+But states are defined by boundaries that

 I just might adopt the alternative bucket list of visiting as many of these public places as possible.
 And not just to visit, but to buy a sandwich, find a good bench, and observe the world using a good public place.
 I can’t think of a retirement plan that sounds more enticing.